Arcade controller: Regional style

+Joystick grips

+There are many ways someone can grip the joystick on an arcade controller.
+One of these is the broomstick grip, which is commonly used for bat-top joysticks.
+The grip is done by holding the stick with your fingers and palm, with the thumb resting on top, akin to holding a broomstick handle.
+Some popular players who use the broomstick grip are Justin Wong and JDCR.

+An alternative gripping style is called the wine-glass grip.
+It is done by gripping the fingers between the handle of the joystick (although this can also be accomplished with other fingers, such as pinky and ring finger).
+Some players turn their palm 90 degrees to rest on the side of the ball top, while others control the ball top from below much like a conventional wine-glass grip.
+Some notable players who use the wine-glass grip, or one of its variations, are Kazunoko and Daigo Umehara.

+One last type of grip is the open-hand grip.
+Rather than continuously gripping the joystick, the open-hand grip wavers close to the joystick with a claw-shaped hand.
+When moving in a direction, the palm, fingers, and thumb are used to push or pull the joystick in one of nine hand-poses, each representing the directions in an octagonal restrictor gate.

 At home

 Prior to the 2000s, it was generally accepted that most home consoles were not powerful enough to accurately replicate arcade games (such games are known as being "arcade-perfect").
 As such, there was correspondingly little effort to bring arcade-quality controls into the home.
 Though many imitation arcade controllers were produced for various consoles and the PC, most were designed for affordability and few were able to deliver the responsiveness or feel of a genuine arcade setup.

 Nevertheless, as early as 1990, SNK released the home version of its arcade Neo-Geo MVS system, called the Neo-Geo AES, which featured the exact (except for coin-op configuration possibilities unavailable on home console) same games on the AES (home console) as on the MVS (arcade system).
 SNK only made one type of arcade stick and no gamepad for this console.
 SNK's AES sturdy joystick was considered by many as the best arcade stick ever to be found on a 2D console at the time.

 The company Exar recently offered a revised reissue with extra buttons called "Neo Geo Stick 2" (as well as "2+" and "3" versions) for the PS&PS2 in Japan in 2005, for Wii in 2008, PS3 in 2009 and the "Neo Geo Pad USB" in 2010.